Very obvious warning regarding SPOILERS for Underdogs. Do not read this prologue until you have finished the original novel!

 ‘He doesn’t look it,’ replied Pearce, taking a sip of coffee from a mug which read ‘smart-arse and proud of it’ in big bold letters.
 ‘Not that it matters.’

-Marshall took a closer look at the clone inside the chamber.
+Roth took a closer look at the clone inside the chamber.
 He may have been a manufactured collection of factory-grown flesh and organs, but the emotions on his face seemed very real.
 He showed signs of nervousness and suspicion, clueless as to why he was armed to the teeth with an assault rifle, holstered handguns, grenades and a belt full of hunting knives.
 Especially since the Experiment Chamber around him was almost empty, hosting little more than a pair of stone pillars that stretched to the ceiling, positioned a metre apart in the centre of the room.

-‘Are we nearly there yet?’ asked Roth.
+‘Are we nearly there yet?’
+Roth asked.

 ‘AME is four months ahead of schedule,’ Pearce replied.
 ‘You can wait another minute.’

-‘Experiment Chamber,’ he said.
+‘Experiment Chamber,’ Marshall said.

 It was the voice of Nicholas Grant.